codefellows-seattle-javascript-401d16/lab-13-single-mongo-resource/lab-spencer/README.md

 ## Routes

-### /api/characters
+### /api/nhl/teams
 - This route accepts POST GET PUT and DELETE requests

 #### POST
-- You can add game characters to the database by posting JSON in the following format.
-It will respond with the added character
+- You can add teams to the database by posting JSON in the following format.
+It will respond with the added team
 ```
 {
-  "name": "Some Dude",
+  "name": "Blackhawks",
-  "age": 44,
-  "class": "Mage",
-  "primaryProfession": "Leatherworking",
-  "secondaryProfession": "Coding"
+  "city": "Chicago",
+  "state": "IL",
+  "wins": 12,
+  "losses": 40,
+  "ties": 3
 }
 ```

 #### GET
-- A GET request to plain old /api/characters will return an array of all the characters in the database
-- A GET request in the format /api/characters/characterid will respond with the information for the character with the ID of characterid in the database
+- A GET request in the format /api/nhl/teams/teamid will respond with the information for the team with the ID of teamid in the database

 #### PUT
-- You can update characters by sending a PUT request to /api/characters/characterid with the updated info as JSON in the following format:
+- You can update teams by sending a PUT request to /api/nhl/teams/teamid with the updated info as JSON in the following format:
 ```
 {
-  "name": "Some Dude",
+  "name": "Blackhawks",
-  "age": 44,
-  "class": "Mage",
-  "primaryProfession": "Leatherworking",
-  "secondaryProfession": "Coding"
+  "city": "Chicago",
+  "state": "IL",
+  "wins": 12,
+  "losses": 40,
+  "ties": 3
 }
 ```

 #### DELETE
-- You can delete characters from the database by sending a request to /api/characters/characterid and you will receive 204 if it's successful and 404 if that character doesn't exist
+- You can delete teams from the database by sending a request to /api/nhl/teams/teamid and you will receive 204 if it's successful and 404 if that team doesn't exist

 ### /api/*
 - Any other route will respond with a 404